Thousands of creative leaders manage their agencies with Workamajig.

 The resources of a project are the people, capital, and/or material goods and equipment required for the project to be executed and completed successfully.

-Every project has a set of expectations which the project team must meet.
+Every project has a set of expectations that the project team must meet.
 The project cannot produce its desired outcome or benefit unless these capabilities are delivered.

 The project schedule defines the tasks that must be completed for the project to be finished.
 It records the resources necessary to complete each task together with an estimate of how long each task will take.

-Even the most rigorously planned and expertly managed project can be impacted by an unforeseen circumstance.
+Even the most rigorously planned and expertly managed project can be impacted by unforeseen circumstances.

 Although actions can be taken to minimize risk, and contingency plans can be made to reduce its impact, no project is immune from certain risks.
 These include extreme weather events, a cost increase that couldn’t be predicted, or the sudden exit of a key team member who quit their job after winning the lottery.